YihuanHu/SPOTIFY-HIT-SONG-PREDICTOR/README.md

 # SPOTIFY-HIT-SONG-PREDICTOR

+This project is to classify a song as hit or flop using 15 features.

 This is copied from Kaggle  (https://www.kaggle.com/theoverman/the-spotify-hit-predictor-dataset) introdcuitng the basic information of ecah fearure:

 - track: The Name of the track.